glenhayoge/scambasta-app/README.md

 ## 🚀 Development Tools

-What this site was built with:
+What this site is built with:

 - Astro
 - PicoCSS for styling